ok-hoff/f23-project-3-ok_hoff/README.rst

 * Output file formatting, writing and coversion (i.e., mapping) from ``zipped_chars`` array
 * Debug output

 To ease your implementation and to make grading fairer, using the starter code *is a requirement of this project*.
 You are **NOT ALLOWED** to make any modification to the ``main/pzip.c`` file.
+You may add new structs or functions to the ``main/pzip.h`` file.
+However, you **SHOULD NOT** change/delete/modify existing functions/variables/headers/structs in ``main/pzip.h`` file.

 What are you expected to do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~